deNBI/simpleVMWorkshop/part2.md

-## Part 2: Verify your VM properties and tools
+## Section 2: Verify your VM properties and tools

 After the start of the machine has been triggered, some time may pass before the machine is available.
 As soon as this is the case, this becomes visible via a green icon.